 The following represents an order we’ve seen presented successfully.
 Not all resumes need follow this format.
 The general rule - - Important things come at the top.

-A Profile or Summary is an excellent way to introduce yourself.
+A is an excellent way to introduce yourself.
 This is optional and should be kept short (usually no more than 4 lines).

 All dates should be accurate.
 Use months and years whenever possible.
 Don’t be too worried about normal gaps in employment.
 Your recruiter will discuss this with you and help you prepare a proper approach.